Atri: My Dear Moments: Music

 The original soundtrack of the game was digitally released on October 28, 2020.
 At the same day, the original soundtrack CD was also released which included the original game disc.
 The soundtrack album contains 20 tracks composed by Fuminori Matsumoto, and also includes the full version of opening theme song "Light Across the Seas" by Mami Yanagi and ending theme song "Dear Moments" by Hikaru Akao.

 Other media

 Manga

-A manga adaptation illustrated by Jako began serialization in Kadokawa Shoten's Comptiq magazine on October 7, 2022.
+A manga adaptation illustrated by Jako was serialized in Kadokawa Shoten's Comptiq magazine from October 7, 2022 to February 10, 2025.
+Five volumes were released from September 8, 2023 to March 10, 2025.

+Volumes

 Anime

-On September 24, 2022, during the Aniplex Online Fest 2022 event, an anime television series adaptation was announced.
-It is produced by Troyca and directed by Makoto Katō, with scripts written by Jukki Hanada.
+In September 2022, during the Aniplex Online Fest 2022 event, an anime television series adaptation was announced.
+It is produced by Troyca and directed by Makoto Katō, with scripts written by Jukki Hanada, animation character designs by Michio Satō, and music composed by Fuminori Matsumoto.
+The series aired from July 14 to October 6, 2024, on Tokyo MX and other networks.
+The opening theme song is "Ano Hikari" (あの光) performed by Nogizaka46, while the ending theme song is "Yes to No no Aida ni" (YESとNOの間に) performed by 22/7.
+Aniplex of America licensed the series and streams it on Crunchyroll.